carloslfu/BBlocks.js/readme.md

 # BB.js - BlockBuilder (alpha version)

 BB.js is lightweight, flexible and simplist graphical library for build block based GUIs.
-This proyect is inspired in [Blockly][blockly-git].
+This project is inspired in [Blockly][blockly-git].

 The main idea is make a graphical library with some advanced features for use in a block editor.
-This library will replace Blockly in [blocklify][blocklify-git] proyect.
+This library will replace Blockly in [blocklify][blocklify-git] project.

 A [live demo][livedemo].
 [livedemo]: https://carloslfu.github.io/BB.js/test.html